DokChess/website_de/content/autor.en.md

 +++
-title = "About the Autor"
+title = "About the Author"
 weight = 10
 description="Stefan Zörner works as a consultant, trainer and coach at embarc in Hamburg." url = "author"